 Earlier this week I had lunch with a friend who recently read “Ways of War”.
 We had not been sitting at the table long when he asked me what made me write the book.
-At first I thought it was a bad sign; one that meant it wasn’t good, but after just minutes of conversation relative to the book I was informed otherwise.
-My greatest fear as a writer is that though I think a story is good, it may not hold the interest of the reader who anticipates and desires to be entertained.
+At first, I thought it was a bad sign; one that meant it wasn’t good, but after just minutes of conversation relative to the book he informed me otherwise.
+My greatest fear as a writer is that though I think a story is good, it may not hold the interest of the reader who expects and desires entertainment.

 We as human beings struggle with conflict every day.
-We desire to be good, caring, loving individuals.
+We desire to be kind, caring, loving individuals.
 Somehow we fall short of our own expectations almost daily.
 When we fail to live up to our own ideals, we become weak.
-We begin to lose hope and then patience.
-When this happens, we often times lose sight of our original goal and lash out.
+We lose hope and then patience.
+When this happens, we often lose sight of our original goal and lash out.
 I believe this is the beginning of what become wars between nations.

 I wrote “Ways of War” because I had a story to tell.
-I may have been a child during the Vietnam Struggle, but I do remember.
-I remember two uncles going off to fight and being very scared for them.
+I may have been a child during the Vietnam Struggle, but I remember.
+I remember two uncles going off to fight and being terrified for them.
 I remember seeing the fighting and riots on T.V. and listening to the conversation that always seemed to return to the same topic.
-In one way or another, the Vietnam War was brought up in conversation.
+Someone always brought the Vietnam War

 Today we hear some of those men and women referring to our present day wars as “another Vietnam”.
 If we can’t learn from our history,

 we are doomed to repeat it.
 Maybe time and distance has caused our government to forget about Vietnam and the conflict within our country during that time in history.
 In writing “Ways of War” I hope to refresh the memories of people that may not remember that time in history or were too young to remember.
 We shouldn’t forget any war lest we repeat the error of our ways.